EmaR97/EnergyManagementRL/README.md

 # Energy Management Optimization with Reinforcement Learning

-This project explores optimizing energy management in a renewable energy setup, aiming to balance energy production, storage, and grid interaction to minimize costs and maximize efficiency.
-The system includes solar energy production, battery storage, and grid connectivity, creating a complex environment where decisions about energy flow must consider real-time data, forecasted demands, and the wear on storage systems.
+This project implements a reinforcement learning (RL) approach to optimize energy management in a facility using renewable energy, battery storage, and grid interaction.
+By simulating an environment that includes renewable energy sources, battery storage, and a grid connection, we aim to maximize the self-consumption of renewable energy, reduce dependency on the grid, and minimize battery wear.
+This simulation serves as a controlled environment for training a reinforcement learning agent, guiding it towards making optimal energy management decisions.

-## Project Goals
+## System Overview

-The primary goal is to develop an intelligent agent that can dynamically manage energy flows in a simulated environment to:
+The system models a realistic energy management environment with the following goals:

+- **Balance Energy Sources**: Optimize the use of renewable production, battery storage, and grid interactions.
-1. **Maximize Self-Consumption**: Utilize as much locally produced energy as possible, reducing reliance on external sources.
+- **Maximize Self-Consumption**: Prioritize using locally produced energy.
-2. **Optimize Grid Interactions**: Decide when to feed surplus energy back to the grid and when to purchase from it, taking into account variable pricing.
-3. **Preserve Battery Health**: Balance the use of battery storage with its degradation to ensure long-term sustainability.

-By combining forecasts of energy production and consumption with real-time energy flow management, this project seeks to address challenges typical in renewable energy communities, where demand and supply often fluctuate unpredictably.
+- **Minimize Costs**: Reduce expenses associated with grid purchases and battery wear.

+This environment is suitable for developing intelligent agents that can learn effective strategies to handle real-time energy flows, considering both short-term energy needs and long-term sustainability.

+### Key Components

+#### 1. `EnergySim`

+Models energy production and consumption within the environment, providing:

+- **Production Simulator (`prod_sim`)**: Models renewable energy generation, like solar power, accounting for fluctuations in production.
+- **Consumption Simulator (`cons_sim`)**: Represents the energy demand of the facility.

+These simulators provide real-time data on energy production and consumption as well as forecasts, allowing the RL agent to anticipate future energy needs and availability.

+#### 2. `BatterySim`

+Represents the battery storage system, simulating charging and discharging processes:

+- Tracks the battery’s state of charge, charge/discharge rates, capacity, and wear rate.
+- Provides essential information for optimizing battery health and determining efficient energy storage and release strategies.

+#### 3. `GridSim`

+Manages grid interactions, including energy purchases and sales:

+- Tracks energy fed to and drawn from the grid, respecting grid limits and energy prices.
+- Simulates grid costs and limitations, aiding the agent in balancing self-consumption with grid dependency.

+#### 4. `InverterSim`

+Integrates the production, consumption, battery, and grid simulations, serving as the coordinator for energy flows:

+- **Energy Balance Calculation**: Computes the difference between production and consumption.
+- **Mode-based Management**: Supports two modes of operation:
+    - **Mode A**: Prioritizes on-site consumption, reducing grid dependence.
+    - **Mode B**: Focuses on maximizing grid feed-in for sale.

+The inverter’s operations also leverage precomputed sine and cosine values to capture daily energy demand patterns.

+#### 5. `InverterEnv`

+Defines the Gym-compatible environment for reinforcement learning:

+- **State Space**: Includes metrics on energy production, consumption, battery and grid states, and time-based features.
+- **Action Space**: Enables the agent to choose operational modes (e.g., self-consumption vs. grid feeding).
+- **Reward Structure**: Rewards energy sales to the grid while penalizing grid dependency and battery wear, guiding the agent to actions that lower costs and increase efficiency.

+The environment steps through time, updating the state and computing rewards based on the agent's actions and simulation feedback.

+### System Workflow and Interactions

+1. **Initialization**:
+    - The system creates instances of `EnergySim`, `BatterySim`, and `GridSim`, representing energy production/consumption, battery storage, and grid interactions.
+    - An `InverterSim` instance coordinates these components to maintain the energy balance.
+    - The `InverterEnv` environment wraps `InverterSim`, providing an interface for the RL agent to interact with.

+2. **Simulation Step**:
+    - At each timestep, the agent selects an action, such as choosing a self-consumption or grid feed mode.
+    - The environment calculates the energy balance, directing any surplus or deficit energy towards the battery or grid as per the selected mode:
+        - **Mode A**: Prioritizes battery and on-site energy use to reduce grid reliance.
+        - **Mode B**: Prioritizes grid feed-in, minimizing battery use and maximizing sales.
+    - The state is updated to reflect these decisions, preparing the system for the next timestep.

+3. **Reward Calculation**:
+    - The reward for each step is calculated based on:
+        - Revenue from energy sales to the grid.
+        - Penalties for grid purchases.
+        - Battery wear costs.
+    - This reward structure helps the RL agent learn to reduce costs and maximize returns.

+4. **Episode Termination**:
+    - The environment runs until it reaches a defined limit (e.g., one week).
+    - At the end of an episode, the environment resets, enabling the agent to start a new simulation and continue learning.

-## Approach
+## Reinforcement Learning Approach

-To achieve these objectives, we use **Reinforcement Learning (RL)**, specifically a Proximal Policy Optimization (PPO) algorithm, which allows the agent to learn and improve its strategies through trial and error within a simulated environment.
-Here’s a breakdown of how it works:

-- **Simulation Components**: The environment simulates real-world dynamics, including solar energy production, energy consumption, battery storage, and grid interactions.
-Each component (e.g., `BatterySim`, `EnergySim`, and `GridSim`) models different aspects of the energy system to provide the RL agent with a realistic decision-making environment.
-- **RL Agent and Environment**: The RL agent interacts with a custom `InverterEnv` environment, where it takes actions like charging or discharging the battery, deciding on grid purchases or sales, and adjusting energy flow.
-The agent receives feedback in the form of rewards or penalties based on energy costs, grid prices, and battery wear.
-- **Training and Evaluation**: The agent is trained to optimize long-term rewards, balancing energy costs with operational efficiency.
-Training is conducted over many simulated days, and the results are evaluated to gauge the performance of the learned energy management strategies.
+Using a Proximal Policy Optimization (PPO) algorithm, the RL agent is trained to navigate the energy management environment effectively.
+Through trial and error, it learns strategies that strike a balance between self-consumption, cost savings, and battery preservation.
+The trained model can then be evaluated for performance, offering insights into its ability to adapt and make optimized energy management decisions over time.

 ## Challenges and Opportunities

-This project addresses several challenges typical in renewable energy management:
+This project addresses several challenges inherent to renewable energy systems:

-- **Variability in Supply and Demand**: Renewable energy sources, like solar power, are inherently variable.
-The system must predict and adapt to fluctuations in both energy production and consumption.
+- **Supply and Demand Variability**: Renewable sources, like solar power, are unpredictable, requiring the system to handle fluctuations in both production and demand.
-- **Battery Degradation**: Intensive use of battery storage accelerates wear, requiring the agent to weigh the benefits of using stored energy against the cost of battery degradation.
+- **Battery Wear and Cost-Benefit Analysis**: The agent must balance the benefits of using stored energy against the costs of battery degradation.
-- **Real-time Decision-making**: By training on simulated data, the RL agent learns to make real-time decisions, enhancing responsiveness and adaptability.
+- **Real-time Decision Making**: The RL agent learns to make responsive, real-time decisions, enabling it to adapt to changing conditions.

-By developing a model that can optimize these decisions, this project aims to contribute to more efficient, resilient, and cost-effective energy management solutions suitable for renewable energy communities and similar setups.